Breath Savers

 Breath Savers is a brand of mint manufactured by the Hershey Company.

 History

 Breath Savers were introduced in 1973 by the Life Savers Company, a division of E.R.
 Squibb, in limited areas, and were originally sugared.
 The brand became a national brand in 1978 when it replaced sugar with saccharin and became sugar-free from then on.
 Nabisco acquired the Life Savers Company from E.R.
 Squibb in 1981.
 In 2000, after its merger with Kraft Foods, Nabisco sold its gum and breath mint business to Hershey.

-Product & Packaging
+Product and packaging

 As the name and design suggests, Breath Savers are modeled after Life Savers, beveled at the outer edges and having a shallow depression in the center, on both sides.
 Each Breath Saver is counterembossed on one side with the legend "BREATH SAVER" in raised letters about 0.3 mm high in a circular pattern around the center.
 They are packaged in three ways: